Otavalo, Avenue of the Volcanoes, and 4 Day Galapagos Legend Cruise

 Day 10 (Wed): Dragon Hill (Santa Cruz)-Santa Fe.

 Santa Fe (wet landing).
 Santa Fe shows white sand beaches surrounded by sea lion colonies; through the island path, an endemic cactus forest is passed, home of the Santa Fe land iguanas (the largest in the islands).
 This island is also the habitat for a number of species, including the Galapagos hawk, Galapagos snakes, rice rats (one of the few endemic Galapagos rodents), a variety of finches and one of the four mockingbird species of the archipelago.
 (Duration: 1.5 hour walk/one hour deep water snorkeling).
 Overnight aboard the ship.
-(B,L,D).
+(B,L,D)

 Day 11 (Thu): Mosquera Islet-Baltra Airport-Quito.